andrewcalimlim/BarkNote/README.md

 -SETTINGS popup

--onresume should reload main/do setup checks
+-permissions off should be reflected in-App

 -make a pretty icon and SHIP